yt-project/yt/doc/source/visualizing/plots.rst

    slc.save()

-Specifically, a field containing both positive and negative values can be plotted with symlog scale, by seting the boolean to be ``True`` and providing an extra parameter ``linthresh``.
+Specifically, a field containing both positive and negative values can be plotted with symlog scale, by setting the boolean to be ``True`` and providing an extra parameter ``linthresh``.
 In the region around zero (when the log scale approaches to infinity), the linear scale will be applied to the region ``(-linthresh, linthresh)`` and stretched relative to the logarithmic range.
 You can also plot a positive field